coderamen666/srd-v3.5-md/divine/divine-abilities-and-feats.md

 understands all languages.
 The deity can use *legend lore* and *analyze dweomer* as free actions at will.
 These actions count against

-the deity's maximum number of free actions per round.
+the deity’s maximum number of free actions per round.

 **Suggested Portfolio Elements:** Knowledge.